niebert/DisApp/README.md

 This section lists the main attributes of the class and documents its semantics:
 * **`aFuzzyLayerArray`** is an array of FuzzyLayers that are calculated in the order of the array to determine the result of the Fuzzy Controller.
 The layers are used  in the exec method of the Fuzzy Controller.
 * **`aFuzzyRuleArray`** is an Array for fuzzy rules.
 Every element of the array is an instance of the class `FuzzyRule`.
 * **`aLingArrayHash`** is an hash of arrays with linguistic values.
 The ID for the hash identifies the array of linguistic values.
-E.g. if you use the `ID="AlwayNeverSometimes"` with the associative array the hash will provide the array of linguistiv values, i.e.:
+E.g. if you use the `ID="AlwaysNever"` with the associative array the hash will provide the array of linguistiv values, i.e.:
 ```
-   this.aLingArrayHash["AlwayNeverSometimes"] = ["Never","Sometimes","Alway"]
+   this.aLingArrayHash["AlwaysNever"] = ["Never","Sometimes","Alway"]
 ```
+The class `FuzzyNode` is initialized with one array of the Linguistic Array Hash.

 #### Method: FuzzyControl ####
 This section lists the main methods of the class and documents the task that the method performs: